coderforlife/ms-compress/README.md

 * Compression:    90 MB/s, 40% CR
   * Slower than RTL (average ~0.81x)
-  * Has a marginally better compression ratio
+  * Has a marginally better compression ratio than RTL
-  * Uses about the same amount of memory
+  * Uses about the same amount of memory as RTL
   * RTL bugs:
     * cannot compress inputs of 7 bytes or less
     * requires at least 24 extra bytes in the compression output buffer
-* Decompression: 705 MB/s
+* Decompression: 725 MB/s
   * Essentially the same speed as RTL

 Xpress Huffman